sourjam/hashtagMarquee/README.md

 2. Buttonize other hashtags for easy add
 3. Add hashtag label at top of marquee
 4. Slightly random font and background color for each hashtag marquee

+### Bugs

+1. Marquee will reappear if query is already in process.